-The 2012 edition of ECOOP was held in Beijing, China.
+The 2015 edition of ECOOP was held in Prague, Czech Republic.

-The 2013 edition of ECOOP will be held in Montpellier, France.
+The 2014 edition of ECOOP was held in Uppsala, Sweden.

-The Program Committee Chair for ECOOP 2013 is Giuseppe Castagna.
+The Program Committee Chair for ECOOP 2014 was Richard Jones, University of Kent (UK).

 AITO is soliciting proposals for hosting future ECOOP conferences.
 If you are interested in hosting ECOOP, contact the President of AITO, any member of the executive board, or any other AITO member for further information.
 See also the section Resources for past bids.